Second-Hand Smoke Occupational Exposures

 The table below shows the number of workers exposed by occupation group and level of exposure to SHS.
 Data for all broad occupation groups are shown.
 These results, which highlight occupations with the highest number of workers as well as those with the highest proportion of workers exposed, can be used to help prioritize exposed groups and target cancer prevention resources most effectively.

-Workers exposed to second-hand smoke by exposure level and industry in 2016
+Workers exposed to second-hand smoke by exposure level and occupation in 2016

 *Numbers may not add up due to rounding